-How should your organization prepare for the changes to the FLSA?
+Is your organization up-to-speed with the changes to the FLSA?

-After years of legal wrangling and a change in administration, we may soon see adjustments to overtime exemption rules under the Fair Labor Standards Act (FLSA).
-On March 7, 2019, the Department of Labor (DOL) released proposed changes to the minimum salary threshold requirements that an employee must earn in order to be exempt from FLSA overtime rules.
+After years of legal wrangling and a change in administration, adjustments to overtime exemption rules under the Fair Labor Standards Act (FLSA) were announced on September 24, 2019.
+The Department of Labor (DOL) released the final rule and it went into effect January 1, 2020.

 Certain workers may be exempt from the FLSA's overtime rules if they receive a predetermined, fixed salary, which is not subject to reductions in the quality or quantity of work.
-Their salary must exceed a certain threshold (currently $455 per week, or $23,660 per year), known as the salary test.
-And they must performcertain job duties described in the FLSA's executive, administrative, and professional exemptions.
+Previously, their salary must have exceed a certain threshold ($455 per week, or $23,660 per year), known as the salary test.
+And their job duties were limited to those described in the FLSA's executive, administrative, and professional exemptions.

 More Employees Eligible for Overtime

-Under the current proposal, the minimum salary threshold would rise from $455 per week, or $23,660 per year, to $679 per week, or $35,308 per year.
-If the proposal becomes law, employees who currently earn between $23,660 and $35,308 will be entitled to overtime pay, regardless of whether they perform exempt job duties.
-The DOL proposal would also increase the annual minimum compensation for highly compensated employees (HCE) from $100,000 to $147,414.
+Under the new rule, the minimum salary threshold will rose to $684 per week, or $35,568 per year.
+Effective January 1, 2020, employees who previously earned between $23,660 and $35,568 are entitled to overtime pay, regardless of whether they perform exempt job duties.
+The DOL rule also increased the annual minimum compensation for highly compensated employees (HCE) from $100,000 to $107,432.

-The DOL anticipates that the new rules should take effect in January 2020.
-Previously, the Obama administration issued regulations in 2016 that increased the minimum salary threshold to qualify for overtime exemptions to $913 per week, or $47,476 per year.
-The regulations also increased the highly compensated employees' threshold from $100,000 to $134,004.
+Previously, the Obama administration issued regulations in 2016 that increased the minimum salary threshold to qualify for overtime exemptions.
 However, these changes triggered litigation by business groups and many states, and on August 31, 2017, a federal court in Texas issued a final decision striking down the changes.

-How should your organization prepare for the changes to the FLSA?
-The first step is to familiarize yourself with the proposal, which the DOL recently published.
+How should your organization address the changes to the FLSA?
+The first step is to familiarize yourself with the new rule.
+Start by reading this overview.
 You'll then want to revisit job descriptions and remove any ambiguity surrounding job duties.
-Review current exempt employees' actual job duties to ensure they are consistent with FLSA exemption requirements.
+Review the actual duties of employees who were exempt before to ensure they are consistent with FLSA exemption requirements now.

-Next, reexamine your organization's process for classifying workers as exempt or non-exempt.
-Incorrect classifications could burden your business with inflated overtime bills or potential FLSA non-compliance, particularly if the proposed regulations become final and the salary thresholds increase.
+Next, examine your organization's process for classifying workers as exempt or non-exempt.
+Incorrect classifications could burden your business with inflated overtime bills or potential FLSA non-compliance, particularly since the salary threshold increased.
 The DOL provides extensive guidance on their website to help employers classify workers correctly.

-As you assess the likely effects of the changes, get a count of the current exempt employees making between $23,660 and $35,308 annually, and monitor how many hours they work per work week.
-Take note of the amount they would earn in overtime to determine whether the proposed changes might warrant raising their salaries to avoid paying more in overtime.
-For example, if an employee earns a base salary of $32,000 and consistently receives $4,000 to $7,000 in overtime payments, it may make sense to bump their salary over the $35,308 threshold.
+As you assess the effects of the changes, get a count of the current exempt employees making between $23,660 and $35,568 annually, and monitor how many hours they work per work week.
+Take note of the amount they earn in overtime under the new rule.
+Determine whether it might warrant raising their salaries to avoid paying more in overtime.
+For example, if an employee earns a base salary of $32,000 and consistently receives $4,000 to $7,000 in overtime payments, it may make sense to bump their salary over the $35,568 threshold.